Free Shipping on all orders over $150

 cauliflower-crust-pizza

 However, now that I’m back to ‘real life’ my body functions better when I don’t eat too many refined carbohydrates.
-Have you heard me mention before that the body doesn’t do so well with carbohydrates during the meno years?
-I’m proof positive.
+Have you heard me mention before that our bodies don’t do well with carbohydrates during menopause?
+Especially the processed kind.
+And we’re the first generation of women to be tempted by so many of these.

-These days I still have my pizza but make it with a cauliflower crust and it’s amazingly delicious.
-Chock full of vitamin C, with vitamins K and B6, dietary fibre, choline, manganese, biotin, and folate.
+So, these days I still have my pizza but make it with a cauliflower crust and it’s amazingly delicious.
+What’s more, it’s chock full of vitamin C, with vitamins K and B6, dietary fibre, choline, manganese, biotin, and folate.
 Plus its hormone and waistline friendly so what’s not to love?

 This recipe is for a traditional ‘red’ pizza but another taste sensation is a ‘white’ pizza.
-Brush olive oil over the crust and top with blue cheese, mushrooms, Spanish onions and sage leaves.
+Brush extra virgin olive oil over the crust and top with goat or feta cheese, mushrooms, Spanish onions and sage leaves.

 cauliflower-pizza-crust